AlvinKollcaku/Compiler/README.md

 The symbol table provides a structured view of all symbols used in the program, including line numbers, variables (`number`), constants (`2.00`, `0.00`), and string literals (`"Enter"`, `"Odd"`, `"Even"`).
 Each symbol is categorized by type and mapped to its corresponding memory location.

 The corresponding SML program executes these operations in a simulated environment, reflecting the sequence of actions defined in the Simple language program.

+## License

+This project is licensed under the GNU General Public License v3.0.
+You can redistribute it and/or modify it under the terms of the GPL-3.0 license.